Linsen-Mao/joule/README.md

 Joule is a digital assistant service that allows users to:

 1. **Define a name and response string** for a digital assistant.
-2. **Send text messages** to the named assistant and receive the predefined responses.
+2. **Send text messages** to the named assistant and receive predefined responses.
-3. **Ask questions related to SAP Finance** and receive intelligent answers.
+3. **Ask questions** related to uploaded materials and receive intelligent answers.
+4. **Upload PDF documents** for the assistant to process, using an event-driven approach.

 ## Prerequisites